googleapis/google-cloud-cpp/ARCHITECTURE.md

   and
   [pubsub::DatabaseAdminClient](/google/cloud/spanner/database_admin_client.h).

-Generally these classes are very "thin", they take function arguments from the application, package them in lightweight structure, and then forward the request to the `${library}::*Connection` class.
+Generally these classes are very "thin"; they take function arguments from the application, package them in lightweight structure, and then forward the request to the `${library}::*Connection` class.